AlexAnys/AppDev_Signal/README.md

 # Signal Prototype

-This repository contains a very early prototype of an **AI‑driven information hub**.
-Its purpose is to explore how disparate sources of information could be aggregated, filtered and condensed into concise updates.
-While the long‑term vision includes deep integrations with third‑party platforms (Factiva, email providers, social media, etc.) and adaptive summarisation strategies, this prototype focuses on demonstrating a minimal, fully offline workflow.
+This repository contains a prototype of an **AI‑driven information hub**.
+The goal is to explore how disparate sources of information can be aggregated, filtered and distilled into concise updates.
+The original version demonstrated a self‑contained workflow using sample files and simple heuristics.
+The current iteration extends that foundation with optional AI back‑ends, rudimentary RSS ingestion and a web interface for interactive use.

 ## What’s Included